Can I make the IRS an offer to pay tax only?

 I owe $25,000 in tax, but the interest and penalties have made the amount I owe almost double.
 Won’t the IRS be happy just to get the principal I owe back and forgive the interest and penalties?

 In an offer in compromise, the IRS considers all of your liabilities – tax, penalty, interest – as being of equal stature.
-The amount you owe in penalties is as equally important to the IRS in an offer in compromise as the tax.
+The amount you owe in penalties is equally as important to the IRS in an offer in compromise as the tax.
 Although it may seem logical to assume that the penalties and interest are “extras” and more easily forgiven, this is simply not true with the IRS.

 To the IRS, the tax, penalty and interest all bear equal weight.
 There is no formula to abate interest and/or penalties in an offer in compromise.
 It is purely a collection formula.
 If the IRS believes they can collect it, they will not compromise it.
 The IRS does not consider “tax only” offers unless for some reason that is the exact amount that can be collected.